 Braces can be removed very quickly.
 We simply squeeze the braces, and they pop off the teeth.
 Usually, there is no discomfort, although some of the lower front teeth may be a little sore from treatment.

 After the glue is removed, impressions will be made for two sets of retainers (two upper and two lower), and a new set of x-rays, including a panoramic x-ray will be taken to make sure that everything is healthy and in alignment.
 You are then ready to go and flash your brand-new smile to your friends, family, and co-workers.

 It is our goal at Fry Orthodontic Specialists to ensure that our patients enjoy their beautiful smile for a lifetime.
 In doing this, we offer free retainers for life!
 Any orthodontic result relies on follow-up retainer wear.
 Retainer wear it is a lifetime commitment.
 Immediately after you get your braces off, your teeth may feel a little mobile and the retainers help keep the teeth in proper alignment.
 Our patients receive one set of retainers the day that the braces come off and a second set is given a few weeks later.

-At Fry Orthodontic Specialists, all of our patients receive their second set of retainers during a planned office visit, where they meet with the doctor and talk about how to keep their teeth straight for a lifetime.
-Of all of the appointments, this may be the single most important visit for each of our patients.
+All of our patients receive their second set of retainers during a planned office visit where they meet with the doctor and talk about how to keep their teeth straight for life.
+Of all of the appointments, this may be the single most important visit for each of our patients!